htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     or ``MAX_CONCURRENT_UPLOADS``. :index:`MAX_CONCURRENT_UPLOADS`

 :classad-attribute:`UserLog`
-    The full path and file name on the submit machine of the log file of job events.
+    The full path and file name on the access point of the log file of job events.

 :classad-attribute:`WantContainer`